API

 Evidence Generation

-in_toto.runlib.in_toto_run(name, material_list, product_list, link_cmd_args, record_streams=False, signing_key=None, gpg_keyid=None, gpg_use_default=False, gpg_home=None, exclude_patterns=None, base_path=None, compact_json=False, record_environment=False, normalize_line_endings=False, lstrip_paths=None, metadata_directory=None, use_dsse=False, timeout=10, signer=None)
+in_toto.runlib.in_toto_run(name, material_list, product_list, link_cmd_args, record_streams=False, gpg_keyid=None, gpg_use_default=False, gpg_home=None, exclude_patterns=None, base_path=None, compact_json=False, record_environment=False, normalize_line_endings=False, lstrip_paths=None, metadata_directory=None, use_dsse=False, timeout=10, signer=None)

 Performs a supply chain step or inspection generating link metadata.

 Executes link_cmd_args, recording paths and hashes of files before and after command execution (aka. artifacts) in a link metadata file.
-The metadata is signed with the passed signer, signing_key, a gpg key identified by its ID, or the default gpg key.
+The metadata is signed with the passed signer, a gpg key identified by its ID, or the default gpg key.
 If multiple key arguments are passed, only one key is used in above order of precedence.
 The resulting link file is written to STEP-NAME.KEYID-PREFIX.link.
 If no key argument is passed the link metadata is neither signed nor written to disk.

 Parameters: